-Baby #2 Must-Haves: Preparing for a Second Baby
+Baby #2 Must Haves: Preparing for Second Baby Checklist

 Then at some point in my third trimester it hit me.